Thursday 13 March 2025

 For a fuller explanation of deferred/preserved pensions and the changes which took effect in 1975, see:

-Some veterans expressed disappointment with this briefing paper when it first came out, but its account of the basic history has not been seriously challenged.
+Some veterans expressed disappointment with that briefing paper when it first came out, but its account of the basic history has not been seriously challenged.
 The House of Commons Library is independent of Government.

 Another demonstration of the need for an independent armed forces federation